Zoham2424/WEBSOCKETAPP/README.md

-This is a simple authentication system built with Node.js, Express, MongoDB, and Passport.js.
-It supports user registration, login, password hashing, protected routes, and logout functionality.
+This is a websocket app that will talk to Chatgpt

 ## Requirements

+- npm express
-- npm
+- npm socket.io

 # 1. Clone the Repository
-# 2. Set up mongo
-# 3. Install Nodes
+# 2. Install Nodes
-# 4. Run app (app.js)
+# 3. Run app (app.js)